 Leaving the entertainment behind

 You’re headed to the outdoors in order to immerse yourself in nature and forget about the worries of your everyday life.
 However, don’t leave everything behind.
 Skipping on entertainment like games, cards and books puts you at risk of getting bored when the weather is bad, when you’re tired or in the early evenings when you want to chill.
+In case there is a lake, use fishing kayak for more family adventures.

 By avoiding these common beginner camper mistakes, you’ll ensure that your first camping experience runs smoothly and efficiently.
 Camping is all about having fun and letting go, so just remember to be prepared, relax, and enjoy the trip!